 Also note that all communication about your application will be sent to your U.S. address and will not be sent abroad.
 If there are issues with your application or you receive a Request for Evidence (RFE), you must be able to respond to it to keep your application active.

 Can I renew my F-1 visa while on OPT?

 Yes.
-OPT is a continuation of your F-1 Student status.
-As an F-1 Student, you are eligible to apply for a new F-1 visa while on OPT.
-As OPT is a continuation of your F-1 status, OPT makes you eligible for apply for a new F-1 visa.
+OPT is a continuation of your F-1 student status.
+As an F-1 student, you are eligible to apply for a new F-1 visa while on OPT.
 Although visa approvals are always up to the individual officers, the fact that you are on OPT will not negatively impact a F-1 visa application by itself.
 For details, visit our Visa Renewal Information page.

 My EAD says ‘Not Valid for Travel’ on it.
 Does that mean I can’t travel?

 Your EAD should say ‘Not Valid for Re-entry.”
 The statement means that the EAD document alone is not sufficient for re-entry.
 The EAD work authorization card does not replace your visa and other immigration and travel documents.
 You need the EAD in addition to your regular travel documents (I-20 with travel signature- signatures are only valid for 6 months while on OPT, passport valid at least 6 months into the future, valid visa, etc).
 You can see all of the documents you need for travel on our website.